 I chop and spiralize veggies just about every weekend when I'm meal prepping.
 They will keep for several days in the refrigerator so you've got them ready for whatever you decide to make during the week.
 This bowl calls for raw veggies, so no need to worry about roasting anything, but in the

 The meatballs are also a great candidate for meal prep.
-I normally make and cook them ahead of time so all you have to do is reheat when you are ready to eat.
+I normally make and cook them ahead of time so all you have to do is reheat them when you are ready to eat.

 Tools you'll want for this recipe